vtsaplin/adaptto-2024/README.md

-# adaptTo-2024 Slides

-> This repository contains the slides for the talk "Generative AI in AEM ecosystem: Opportunities and Challenges" at adaptTo() 2024.
+# Generative AI in AEM ecosystem: Opportunities and Challenges

 ## To view the slides